Health & Safety Updates

 - Revising our housekeeping processes—housekeeping staff will enter guest rooms only after checkout.
 Our staff will follow a new vigorous cleaning and disinfecting process, paying special attention to high-touch areas in such as light switches and door handles.

-- Enhanced physical distancing protocols will be implemented throughout the property including at the time of check-in, in the dining hall, during yoga and meditation classes and other other workshops.
+- Enhanced physical distancing protocols have been implemented throughout the property, including at the time of check-in, in the dining hall, during yoga and meditation classes and other other workshops.

 - We offer plenty of indoor and outdoor dining venues so that guests are not confined to a dining room setting.
 For guests who choose to eat in the Dining Hall, enhanced physical distancing procedures will be implemented.
 If we have a large number of guests, we will implement staggered meal times to reduce the number of guests in the Dining Hall at any one time.
 Guests will always have the option to choose to-go meals to eat outside or in their rooms.